paritytech/polkadot-sdk/cumulus/README.md

 ## Running a collator

-1. Checkout polkadot at `bkchr-cumulus-branch`.
+1. Checkout polkadot at `cumulus-branch`.

 2. Run `Alice` and `Bob`: